WESA (FM)

-WESA (90.5 MHz) is a non-commercial, listener-supported, public radio station in Pittsburgh, Pennsylvania.
-It is a member station of National Public Radio (NPR) and has a news--talk--information format.
-Like all noncommercial stations, it conducts periodic fundraisers and seeks donations on its website.
-The studios and offices for WESA and sister station 91.3 WYEP-FM are on Bedford Square at South 12th Street.
+WESA (90.5 FM) is a non-commercial radio station licensed to Pittsburgh, Pennsylvania, United States.
+A member station of National Public Radio (NPR), WESA features a talk and information-based public radio format.
+The studios and offices for WESA and sister station WYEP-FM (91.3) are on Bedford Square at South 12th Street.

-WESA is a Class B station.
-It has an effective radiated power (ERP) of 25,000 watts.
-The transmitter is on Shiloh Street at Grandview Avenue in Pittsburgh.
-WESA broadcasts using HD Radio technology.
-Its HD2 subchannel plays jazz and its HD3 subchannel carries the BBC World Service.
+WESA's transmitter is located on Shiloh Street at Grandview Avenue in Pittsburgh.
+WESA broadcasts in HD Radio; its HD2 subchannel plays jazz and the HD3 subchannel carries the BBC World Service.
 Programming is also heard on four FM translators in Western Pennsylvania; by way of three of those translators, the station is also the NPR member for the Johnstown area.